 The sun compass

 The magnetic compass was not known of in Europe during the Viking age.
 And it would have been quite useless for them anyway, because the magnetic field of the Earth is far from homogeneous.
 The phenomenon by which the magnetic poles do not align well with the geographical ones is called ‘magnetic declination’.
 In addition, magnetic field lines are strongly curved.
-And both processes change with time (Figure 17).
+And both properties of the magnetic field change with time (Figure 17).
 Measuring campaigns like the one using ESA’s SWARM satellites constantly monitor the magnetic field.